RegestaItalia/trm-core/README.md

 # Contributing <!-- {docsify-remove} -->

-Like every other TRM open-soruce projects, contributions are always welcomed ❤️.
+Like every other TRM open-source projects, contributions are always welcomed ❤️.

 Make sure to open an issue first.